You are about to erase your work on this activity. Are you sure you want to do this?

 domain of the function, the corresponding -coordinate will be given by .

-Thus, one way of visualizing the function is to consider the equation and interpret
+Thus, one way of visualizing the function is to consider the equation and consider

-that the function assigns a height to each point in its domain.
-Be very careful with
+interpret that the function assigns a height to each point in its domain.
+Be very

-this way of visualizing the function, however!
-The “height” can sometimes be
+careful with this way of visualizing the function, however!
+The “height” can

-negative, while we tend to almost always visualize a positive height.
-Also, the thing
+sometimes be negative, while we tend to almost always visualize a positive

-function, and we do not always interpret this as a height.
-Be careful to keep the
+We do not always interpret the output as a height.
+For instance, we might want to

 To make a sketch of a surface, we can specify many locations in the -plane